premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

 47. What is Lock interface in Java Concurrency API?
-What are its benefits over synchronization?
+What are its benefits over synchronization?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)